Jorge Nieto: Cartels and Culture

 This particular bit of the Baskervilles was on the Otay Mesa, a plateau that spans the border from Tijuana to San Diego.
 There’s an absurdly wide view looking down across the sprawl of Tijuana from up here.
 And people like the neighborhood because there’s a border crossing so close you can ride your bike into the states with ease, or at least you could before 9/11 and the drug wars and the end of the legend of partytown Tijuana.
 This is the neighborhood of journalist Jorge Nieto, a man with a literal and figurative expansive view of this city and its many lives.
 After I finally found the right address, we drank mightily from his bottle of mezcal, talked about the good old days of TJ, losing friends to violence, and about what happens when you accidentally get the wrong beer for members of the Sinaloa cartel.

 Here is an edited and condensed transcript from my conversation with Jorge.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+Listen to the episode for free on Apple Podcasts, Spotify, Stitcher, or wherever you get your podcasts.

 Nathan Thornburgh: Well, we have a drink.

 Jorge Nieto: Yeah, we have a nice drink here.
 Mezcal.

 Thornburgh: A nice, simple mezcal from Oaxaca.

 Thornburgh: Did you do a lot of traveling when you were growing up here?
 Did you go see other parts of Baja, other parts of Mexico?